computersarecool/night_walker/ttd.md

 - SVG Logo and shopping cart
 - background images on home / shop
 - fade to white for product photos
+- Consider reusing the home sprite images on poster gallery as they will load quicker

 ## Restyle with real .styl conventions